Peer Review Process & Guidelines

 Benefits

-- Authors and reviewers can choose to opt in or out of the process at submission
+- Authors and reviewers may opt in or out at submission

-- Reviewers can choose whether their reviews are signed or remain anonymous
+- Reviewers may sign their reviews or remain anonymous

-- Open Transparent Peer Review will be published online only if the author of the manuscript has opted in and the manuscript is accepted by editors.
+- TPR applies only if the author opts in and the manuscript is accepted

 Revisions